djourd1/ppgafr/content/authors/bruno_losch/_index.md

 He joined the World Bank between 2005-2011 where he led the RuralStruc Program on structural transformation and rural change—a joint initiative of the World Bank, IFAD, and the French government.
 Previously, he was a visiting scholar at the Institute of International Studies (University of California–Berkeley), and in charge of Cirad’s Family Agriculture Program (1998-2002).

 He holds a Master’s in political science and in geography and a PhD in economics.
 He has published extensively in the field of rural studies, family agriculture, public policies, and the political economy of development.
 Before resettling in South Africa, he was a member of the scientific and technical committee of the French Global Environment Facility (FFEM).

-## Areas of Expertise

-## Current activities related to public policies and governance in Africa

-## Relevant publications related to public policies and governance